AbdelRayan/AutomaticSleepScoring/Wout/README.md

   - Location of the preprocessing script's output folder.
   - Update the filepath in the `SleepInvestigatoR` script.
 - **Usage:**
-  - Run the `SleepInvestigatoR` function in RStudio to initialize the variable.
+  - Run the `SleepInvestigatoR` function in preferred R environment to initialize the function as a variable.
   - Afterwards, call `SleepInvestigatoR` with the input on the next page of this document.
     - Set the `save_name` input variable as the desired output folder path.
   - `SleepInvestigatoR` processes each file and compiles a table of features.